 How and why might you use internal monologue?

-1. Use inner monologue to show characters’ unspoken thoughts
+1. Use inner monologue to reveal unspoken thoughts

 Here’s an example from David Mitchell’s Cloud Atlas.
 The character Luisa Rey, an investigative journalist, has found out about a dangerous environmental coverup.
-This example occurs when her boss is berating her for missing a meeting:
+Her boss is berating her for missing a meeting:

 Grelsch glares at her.